Title

 Americans Seize the Governor’s Palace in Virginia

-Since 1771, the Governor of the “Province” has been the Right Honorable John Murray, a Scotsman whose formal title is Lord Dunmore.
+Ever since 1771 the Governor of the “Province” has been the Right Honourable John Murray, a Scotsman whose formal title is Lord Dunmore.

-Dunmore’s approach to governing Virginia lies in ignoring the local council, the House of Burgesses, and acting on his own agenda, which focuses on warfare against the Shawnee Tribe for control over inland territory.
-His efforts deplete the Virginia militia and the financial coffers.
+Dunmore’s approach to governing Virginia lies in ignoring the local council, the House of Burgesses, and acting on his own agenda – which focuses on warfare against the Shawnee Tribe for control over inland territory.
+His efforts in this regard deplete the Virginia militia and the financial coffers.

-When Dunmore turns to the burgesses in 1773 for more men and money, it responds with a list of complaints about increased taxes in general and his administrative abuses in particular.
-After that, Dunmore dissolves the House of Burgesses in 1774.
+When Dunmore turns to the Burgesses in 1773 for more men and money, it responds with a list of complaints about increased taxes in general and his administrative abuses in particular.
+After which, in 1774, Dunmore dissolves the House of Burgesses.

 Is life so dear, or peace so sweet, as to be purchased at the price of chains and slavery?